mbrancato/ansible-role-kubevirt/README.md

 # KubeVirt

-This Ansible role will deploy KubeVirt onto an existing Kubernetes cluster.
+This Ansible role will prepare nodes for the deployment of KubeVirt onto an existing Kubernetes cluster.
 It supports making necessary changes to the cluster nodes, which should be configured in the host inventory.

 ## Requirements